 Captain Jim Pepe's report on the Spotsylvania re-enactment.Crampton’s Pass

-Captain Jim Pepe's report of the Crampton's Pass re-enactment.Gaines Mill
+Captain Jim Pepe's report of the Crampton's Pass re-enactment.Burke’s Station

 Col. George W. Taylor's report of the action at Burke's Station Virginia.Lincoln Day Dinner After Action Report (Re-enactment)

-Captain Jim Pepe's report of the Lincoln Day Dinner.Picatinney Arsenal After Action Report (Re-enactment)
+Captain Jim Pepe's report of the Lincoln Day Dinner.Contribute to the Site!

 Thank you for visiting 3NJ.org – the site dedicated to the 3rd New Jersey Regiment.
 If you have any suggestions or would like to contribute articles to the site, please visit our Contact Form.